 Indemnification; Remedies.

-Recipient shall defend, indemnify and hold harmless CMI and Child Mind Medical Practice, PLLC and each of their subsidiaries, affiliates, and respective officers, directors, employees, agents, successors and permitted assigns (collectively, the “Indemnitees”) from and against all losses, damages, liabilities, deficiencies, actions, judgments, interest, awards, penalties, fines, costs or expenses of whatever kind, including reasonable attorneys' fees, the cost of enforcing any right to indemnification hereunder and the cost of pursuing any insurance providers, to the extent arising out of, relating to or resulting from Recipient Parties’ failure to comply with any of Recipient’s obligations under this DUA.
+Recipient shall defend, indemnify and hold harmless CMI and Child Mind Medical Practice, PLLC and each of their subsidiaries, affiliates, and respective officers, directors, employees, agents, successors and permitted assigns (collectively, the “Indemnitees”) from and against all losses, damages, liabilities, deficiencies, actions, judgments, interest, awards, penalties, fines, costs or expenses of whatever kind, including reasonable attorneys' fees, the cost of enforcing any right to indemnification hereunder and the cost of pursuing any insurance providers, to the extent arising out of, relating to or resulting from Recipient Parties’ failure to comply with any of Recipient’s obligations under this DUA, except when such claims result from the gross negligence or willful misconduct of CMI.

 Recipient (i) acknowledges that any breach of its covenants or obligations set forth in this DUA may cause the Indemnitees irreparable harm for which monetary damages would not be adequate compensation and (ii) agrees that, in the event of such breach or threatened breach, the Indemnitees are entitled to seek equitable relief, including a restraining order, injunctive relief, specific performance and any other relief that may be available from any court, in addition to any other remedy to which the Indemnitees may be entitled at law or in equity.
 Such remedies shall not be deemed to be exclusive but shall be in addition to all other remedies available at law or in equity, subject to any express exclusions or limitations in this DUA to the contrary.